 New international financial rules and accounting standards have been introduced in an effort to ensure that institutional investors manage their assets in a way that better reflects their liabilities.
-These changes were prompted by a series of developments where the bursting of the stock market bubble and a string of accounting scandals eroded the solvency of pension funds.
+These changes were prompted by a series of developments where the bursting of the stockmarket bubble and a string of accounting scandals eroded the solvency of pension funds.
 As part of these changes, regulators of insurance companies and pension funds have generally adopted rules requiring asset management to take more explicit account of liability-related constraints.
-10 International Accounting Standard 19 (IAS 19), which applies to company-sponsored pension plans11 requires plan sponsors to discount the value of their liabilities under these plans.12 In the United Kingdom, meanwhile, "the introduction of the accounting
+International Accounting Standard 19, which applies to company-sponsored pension plans requires plan sponsors to discount the value of their liabilities under these plans.
+In the UK, meanwhile, "the introduction of the accounting standard FRS17 required the assets of defined-benefit pension funds to be measured at market values and their liabilities to be discounted using a market rate of interest."

-10 The Netherlands (the Financieel Toetsingskader, or FTK) and the United Kingdom (the FSA's PS04/16) have introduced rules for the insurance industry, for example.
+&lt;sup>10 The Netherlands (the Financieel Toetsingskader, or FTK) and the UK (the FSA's PS04/16) have introduced rules for the insurance industry, for example.

-11 International Accounting Standards - Accounting for Retirement Benefits in Financial Statements of Employers.
+&lt;sup>11 International Accounting Standards - Accounting for Retirement Benefits in Financial Statements of Employers.

-12 The transposition of IAS 19 to the Netherlands required, in addition, that companies sponsoring defined benefit pension funds record pension commitments on the balance sheet.
+&lt;sup>12 The transposition of IAS 19 to the Netherlands required, in addition, that companies sponsoring defined benefit pension funds record pension commitments on the balance sheet.